 Tap or click the connection you want to change, then, under Data usage, turn Set as a metered connection on or off.

-For information about signing in as an administrator, see How do I know I'm signed in as an administrator?
+For info about signing in as an administrator, see User accounts: FAQ

 Tap or click Metered connections, then under Sync settings turn off both sliders.